Motion to Adorn

 Yes.

-I I don't know why you were putting up transcripts of the Martin Shkrelli trial up on your wall.
+I accept that.
+I don't know why you were putting up transcripts of the Martin Shkrelli trial up on your wall.

 I'm a little confused as to why you're not connecting certain sentences with pieces of yarn as though it's some sort of conspiracy